abhaymittal/Model-Stem-Cells/README.md

-#Computational modelling to explore the adaptability of stem cells
+#Computational modelling of decision making in stem cells

 ##Authors: Abhay Mittal and Pratik Varshney